cypress-io/cypress-documentation/content/api/commands/mount.md

 avoid any TypeScript errors.

-The typings will need to be in a location that any code can access, therefore, we recommend creating a `cypress.d.ts` file in the root directory.
+The typings will need to be in a location that any code can access, therefore, we recommend creating a `cypress.d.ts` file in the root directory, and use this example as a starting point for customizing your own command:

-Then, you can update the `cypress.d.ts` file with:

 <code-group-react-vue>
 <template #react>